panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-10-23-PMC/2019-10-23-PMC_Summary.md

 Jordi inquired about the Executive Board agenda and Rudolf confirmed that this is OK, with the only pending item is confirming  the approval method of the next chair.

-2. Update from the WP Leaders - update on what has been achieved and problems
+**2. Update from the WP Leaders - update on what has been achieved and problems**
 * WP1 Management
     * Jordi reminded all WP leaders of the upcoming milestones and deliverables end of November (D1.3, MS2.1, MS3.1, MS3.2, D4.1, D5.1 and D6.2), to which Jean-Francoies replied that the date for D6.2 is wrong (due month 36, not month 12).
 Jordi will review the